jundalisay/sp/content/en/research/ranald/hands/chapter-20.md

 who
 dis-
 and quite by accident.

-Many months had
+Many months had passed without my hearing from her.

-passed without my hearing from her.
-I was lecturing in Akron, Ohio, and was scheduled to address the high- school graduating class.
+I was lecturing in Akron, Ohio, and was scheduled to address the high-school graduating class.

-The
-students,
+The students,
 now
 preparing to take on the
 know the stories in